graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/exporting_model_for_tfserving.rst

 A function that defines the forward pass of the model is required as a first argument.
 Under the hood, the :py:func:`export_single_step` wraps that function into a while loop optimized for the IPU, with the `iterations` parameter denoting the number of loop iterations.
+This function adds the possibility of passing the `preprocessing_step` function which will be included into the SavedModel graph and executed on the CPU on the server side.
+If all preprocessing operations are available on the IPU, the `preprocessing_step` function should be called inside the `predict_step` function.
+Then it will be compiled together with the inference model.
 You can use this parameter to tweak the model's latency; its optimal value is use-case specific.
 Additionally, the function adds the infeed and outfeed queues, so you do not have to take care of it.
 Then the model is compiled into an executable and included as an asset in the SavedModel stored at the `export_dir` location.

-To export such a model, the function's input signature has to be defined.
+To export such a model, the `predict_step` function's input signature has to be defined.
 This can be accomplished in one of three ways:

-* You can decorate the function with `@tf.function` decorator which takes the `input_signature` argument;
+* You can decorate the function with the `@tf.function` decorator which takes the `input_signature` argument;
-* You can pass the `input_signature` directly to the :py:func:`tensorflow.python.ipu.serving.export_single_step` function;
+* You can pass the `predict_step` function signature (`predict_step_signature`) directly to the :py:func:`tensorflow.python.ipu.serving.export_single_step` function;
-* You can pass the `input_dataset` to the :py:func:`tensorflow.python.ipu.serving.export_single_step` function and the input signature will be inferred from it.
+* You can pass the input dataset (`input_dataset`) to the :py:func:`tensorflow.python.ipu.serving.export_single_step` function and the exported model's input signature will be inferred from it.

 All of the above methods are functionally equivalent and can be used interchangeably based on what you find more convenient.